-Step 1: Log-on to your org's OrgSync page
+Step 1: Log-on to your org's Engage page.

-Step 2: If you don't have access to the treasury module on OrgSync, request it from a group admin (see video tutorial).
+Step 2: If you don't have access to the treasury module on Engage, request it from a group admin.

-Step 4: Wait for the review committee's recommendation (see 'Review Process' below; video tutorial).
+Step 4: Wait for the review committee's recommendations (see 'Review Process' below).

-No matter whether your organization is predominantly undergrad, predominantly grad/professional, or a mixture of both, your application for funding will be reviewed by the GPSG budget committee, called GPAC (Graduate & Professional Allocation Committee).
-When GPAC reviews your application for funds, they rely on annually revised GPAC Tenets and Guidelines:
+All University of Iowa graduate and professional student organizations' requests for funding will be reviewed by the GPSG budget committee, called GPAC (Graduate & Professional Allocation Committee).
+When GPAC reviews your application for funds, they rely on annually revised GPAC Funding Guidelines and Tenets:

 The Final Decision

 GPAC does not make the final decision on student org funding; they make a recommendation to the GPSG delegates, who are elected representatives of the graduate and professional student body.
 Because the delegates make the final funding decision, student orgs wishing to contest GPAC's recommendation must make their case directly to the delegates.
-In order to do so, student orgs must alert the GPAC chair of their intent to appear before the delegates via email at least 24 hours before GPSG is scheduled to meet (our meetings are posted here).
+In order to do so, student orgs must alert the GPAC Chair of their intent to appear before the delegates via email at least 24 hours before GPSG is scheduled to meet.
+GPSG meetings are posted on the webpage.